Alcohol Use Disorder Symptoms

 - Sexual function and menstruation issues.
 Excessive drinking can cause erectile dysfunction in men.
 In women, it can interrupt menstruation.

 - Eye problems.
-Over time, heavy drinking can cause involuntary rapid eye movement (nystagmus) as well as weakness and paralysis of your eye muscles due to a deficiency of vitamin B-1 (thiamin).
+Over time, heavy drinking can cause involuntary rapid eye movement (nystagmus) and weakness and paralysis of your eye muscles due to a deficiency of vitamin B-1 (thiamin).
 If not promptly treated, a thiamin deficiency can also be associated with other brain changes, such as irreversible dementia.

 - Birth defects.
 Alcohol use during pregnancy may cause miscarriage.
-It may also cause fetal alcohol syndrome, resulting in giving birth to a child with physical and developmental problems that last a lifetime.
+It may also cause fetal alcohol syndrome, giving birth to a child with physical and developmental problems that last a lifetime.

 - Neurological complications.
 Excessive drinking can affect your nervous system, causing numbness and pain in your hands and feet, disordered thinking, dementia, and short-term memory loss.

 - Weakened immune system.
 Excessive alcohol use can make it harder for your body to resist disease, increasing your risk of various illnesses, especially pneumonia.